iLASIK Frequently Asked Questions

 How long does it take to create a flap using the iLASIK Method?

-The creation of the flap itself takes only about 15 to 30 seconds per eye.
+The creation of the flap itself takes less than 10 seconds per eye.
 Including preparation time, the entire LASIK procedure takes about 10 minutes.

 Is the iLASIK Method right for me?